-Anyway, biography done.
-Let’s talk about what he linked today that got me thinking: An article in Scientific American about taste in space.
+That’s it for the biography.
+Let’s talk about what Jacob linked today that got me thinking: An article in Scientific American about taste in space.
 The article is about how astronauts find flavors quite bland in microgravity, making them crave hot sauce and shrimp cocktail.
 Now, given who I am and where I read about this, my thoughts immediately turned to how this will affect the offerings to be served at early versions of Ten-Forward.

 Of course for now there is (officially) no drinking booze in space.
 Which is too bad, as any reader of this blog can tell you, since there will clearly be no real progress toward living in space until we get the details of cocktail hour ironed out.
 At least the Russians (of course) are making the right noises.
 It is a sad comment on our political environment, IMHO, that for all the effort and money being spent studying how to get a number of astronauts from here to Mars and back in a confined space without killing each other, there has been virtually no discussion of the simple expedient of a nice Manhattan.
 Mark my words, when NASA hires Gary Regan and starts sponsoring symposia at Tales of the Cocktail, you’ll know that we are getting serious about successfully going to Mars or colonizing the Moon, and not until.